-I had the privilege of coaching Pastor Joby Martin, pastor of a fast-growing church called The Church of Eleven22 in Jacksonville, FL, and helping him craft his LPOV.
-Joby's life purpose is best summed up by Acts 11:24: "He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord."
+Joby Martin is a pastor in Jacksonville, FL that I did leadership coaching with for three years.
+I helped him craft his LPOV.
+Joby's life purpose is best summed up in Acts 11:24: "He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord."
 This verse is a description of Barnabas, but it is also what Joby hopes will one day be a description of his life as well.

 Joby's hope is that at his funeral thousands of disciples will assemble, not because he was popular or because he pastored a large church, but because God was gracious enough to allow him to spend his one and only life making disciples.

 And at that gathering people will say, "He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord."

-3. Your Core Values
+Your Core Values

-The most important thing is life is to decide what is most important.
-You must decide what values are most important to you.
-Values are beliefs that you feel strongly about because you choose them over other alternatives.
-When you were a child, your parents and other adults tended to dictate your values, but at some point, you chose what was important to you.
+The most important thing in life is to decide what is most important.
+It's imperative that you choose which values are most important to you.
+Values are beliefs that you feel strongly about because you select them over other alternatives.
+When you were a child, your parents and other adults tended to dictate your values, but at some stage in your life you chose what was important to you.

 We as people don't all value the same things.
 Some people value results more than people.
 I'm just the opposite.
 I value people more than results.

 When it comes to values, most people choose too many values.
 Ken Blanchard says we should only choose 3-5 values when crafting our LPOV.
 Having too many values can become immobilizing.
-Now, see if you can pick out what you think are your most important values and limit them to five or less.
+So, see if you can pick out what you think are your most important values and limit them to five or less.